abriellechan/abriellechan/README.md

 Hi!
 I'm a 3rd year studying Computer Science at UBC, with a minor in Visual Arts!

 **what i'm up to now:**
-> tba
+> currently interning at Engineers and Geoscientists BC!

 **what i'm currently learning:**
-> taking a course on algoritm design and analysis

-> Relational Databases (SQL, PHP)
+> React!

 **in the future?:**
 > interested in Game Development, Artificial Intelligence and Software Development!